LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 ### Attendance

 Attendance is not graded but will be essential for successful completion of the class.
 Students who miss a class are responsible for obtaining the course content provided in class and mastering it.
+For students in an online class, watching the video recordings is equivalent to attending the class sessions.

 #### No-Show Drop